lmsqueezy/wedges/CONTRIBUTING.md

 - `chore`: General maintenance and organizational tasks that don't fit other categories.

-For example, a commit message might look like: `feat(components): introduce new styles to Button`.
+For example, a commit message might look like: `feat(components): introduce new Button styles`.

 ## Pull Request Guidelines